dcyr/caribouRSF/prelimResults.md

 #### Mean probability of occurrence (averaged over entire landscape)

-The harvesting levels, relative to recent year levels, are the most important determinant of Caribou's future probability of occurrence when averaged over the entire landscape.
+The harvesting levels, relative to recent year levels, and fire regime are the most important determinants of Caribou's future probability of occurrence when averaged over the entire landscape.
 Caribou's future probability of occurrence is inversely proportional to harvesting level.

-Harvesting levels are followed by climate change scenarios and fire regimes, which both also have subtantial impacts on Caribou's future probability of occurrence.
-The detrimental effects of climate change and fire regime increase with the intensity of the radiative forcing.
+The impact of climate change on individual species' performances and emerging stand-level interactions have much less impacts on Caribou's future probability of occurrence.

-Future probability of occurrence remains stable only under the baseline climate change scenario, when harvesting levels are set to 50% compared to recent year levels.
+Future probability of occurrence remains stable only under the baseline climate change scenario, when no harvesting at all is done.

 ![](figures/caribouRS_mean_total_anim.gif)